meain/yaq/README.md

 ---

 - <a target="_blank" href="https://icons8.com/icon/GC1ZuXqlf4wE/hub">Hub</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>
-- Store a bunch of code from [eliascotto/youtube-subtitles-viewer](https://github.com/eliascotto/youtube-subtitles-viewer/) for fetching subtitles
+- Code to fetch subtitles from [eliascotto/youtube-subtitles-viewer](https://github.com/eliascotto/youtube-subtitles-viewer/)